fbreitwieser/krakenuniq/docs/MANUAL.markdown

 ============

 [KrakenHLL] is a taxonomic sequence classifier that assigns taxonomic labels to short DNA reads.
-It's based on [Kraken] ([Wood and Salzberg, Genome Biology 2014]) extended with unique $k$-mer counting using the HyperLogLog algorithm for better precision, as well as a couple other additional features.
+It's based on [Kraken] ([Wood and Salzberg, Genome Biology 2014]) extended with unique k-mer counting using the HyperLogLog algorithm for better precision, as well as a couple other additional features.

 KrakenHLL has in principle the same usage and system requirements as Kraken, as defined in the [Kraken manual].
 This manual thus descibes the additional features of KrakenHLL (unique k-mer counting, hierarchical classification, taxonomy extended to include nodes for ) and how to switch from Kraken to KrakenHLL.
 [Pavian] works great for visualizing and analyzing KrakenHLL results!
 For a more detailed of the method please refer to the [KrakenHLL preprint].
 Thank you!